mjh65/navitab/docs/INSTALLATION.md

 This environment is mainly intended for development and testing of the MSFS panel UI, and the communications protocol between the panel and the server.

+Working files are stored as described in the final section of this document.

+## Navitab Working Files

+Navitab stores all of its working files separately from the installable packages.
+The location of these files varies according to the platform.
+The location of the working files is shown in the About app on the main Navitab display.
+However if Navitab has already been uninstalled, or is not working correctly then the working files can be located by finding a folder/directory call Navitab in one of the following locations.

+On Windows working files are stored in `%LOCALAPPDATA%\Navitab` (failing that `%APPDATA%\Navitab`, failing that `%USERPROFILE%\Navitab`, failing that `%TEMP%\Navitab`, or as a last resort `C:\Navitab`).

+On Linux working files are stored in `~/.navitab` or `~/.config/navitab`.

+On Mac working files are stored in `~/Library/Application Support/Navitab` (failing that `${TMPDIR}/Navitab`, or `/tmp/Navitab`.

+The working files are generally shared between all variations of Navitab that might run on the platform, although in the normal case, this is likely to be only 1 version, or possibly 2 where both Xplane and MSFS are installed on the same Windows system.

+Preference, log files and databases are named to allow peaceful cohabitation.
+Other *read-only* files are shared and available to all of the avitab variants.